 Admission is complete when an approved Program of Study and Application for Candidacy are on file.

-Completion of this program requires passing a comprehensive examination covering the following areas: music theory, music history, music education, general.
+Completion of this program requires passing a comprehensive examination covering the following areas: music theory, music history, and music education.

 Offered by Department of Music

 Music Education Master of Arts in Education Degree